rnowling/rnowling.github.io/_posts/2015-10-13-segmention-pipeline-prototype.md

 ![](/images/segmentation-prototype/kmeans_inertia.png)

+Note that I plotted the inertia of clusterings on the reduced-dimensionality and full data.
+(The term "inertia" is used by scikit-learn to represent the sum of the squared distances between each data point and its cluster center.)
+Clustering on the PCA-projected reduced-dimensionality data results enables us to model the data with fewer clusters, each of which is better defined than on the raw data.

 ## Validation

 * **Naive Bayes** To validate the clusters, we train a Naive Bayes model on the full matrix with the cluster labels, predict the labels, and plot a confusion matrix of the cluster labels and Naive Bayes labels.
 If the matrix is mostly diagonal, then we can assume that the clusters are relatively distinct.